olip22/my-site/content/posts/25-08-05_first-cycle-in-years/index.md

 featured_image: "25-08-04_diss-cycle-01.webp"
 tags:
   - cycling
+summary: "After thinking about past cycling experience, and being inspired by finding out someone had cycled from UK to Rome, I go out for short test ride after years off the bike, seeing how it feels to start cycling again and setting some realistic goals."
 ---

 Ten years ago, I rode 118 miles in a single day.
 That ride still sticks with me today — not just because of the distance, but because it feels like one of the biggest things I’ve done to this day.